 Sample cold emails

-Here’s an email template prepared by Folyo.me that follows these rules nicely:
+Here’s a cold email template prepared by Folyo.me that follows these rules nicely:

-This email is personalized, it speaks directly to the recipient’s specific need, it cuts to the chase without skimping on detail, and it offers a clear next step.
+This cold email to a potential client is personalized, it speaks directly to the recipient’s specific need, it cuts to the chase without skimping on detail, and it offers a clear next step.
 Sent with a personalized subject line, this email is golden.

 Now, on the flip side, here’s a cold email I received that’s not doing the sender (or me) any favors: